Kanban-Zai/kanban-zai-version-1.0/settings-team/team-settings.md

 ## SIZING

-    Tee-Shirt Sizing
+    Tee-Shirt Sizing - This setting enforces the t-shirt sizing of cards

-This is a broad setting that will give a reasonable return on time spent in planning.

 ## SCOPE
-    Constrained

-Allows you to get work done and keep a sembalance of code sanity
+    Constrained - This setting enforces a very narrow code scope.
+You may not follow threads without a quorum.

 ## DOD

-    Progressive
+    Progressive - Address technical debt that work on this card produces.

 Allows you to get work done and keep a sembalance of code sanity